tlogix2/sparkjava-starter-advanced/README.md

 ## Todo

-* Basic authentication.
+* Add more examples
-* Contact form
+* Add Contact form
 * SMTP mail integration
-* Reads settings from json file.
+* Read settings from json file.
+* Hook up envers to GUI
+* Added a sample js client to demonstrate REST API.

 ##Faq

+* How should I use this?

+At the moment, just use it for ideas.
+Soon, you can hack it to fit your needs.
+Eventually, simply extending a few classes and hook in your own functionality.

-* Why use hibernate instead of a lighter alternative (i.e. EBean or JOOQ)?
+* Why use Hibernate instead of a lighter alternative (i.e. Ebean or JOOQ)?

 We already use Hibernate (with Envers) for other projects so we just went with that.
+A lighter database framework might be more inline with Spark.

-* Why use 7010/7011 instead of default 4567 from SparK?
+* Why use ports 7010/7011 instead of default 4567 from SparK?

-For the same reason we dont use 3000, 4000, 8080, or 9000.
-We may have other tools already running on those ports.
+For the same reason we dont use 3000, 8080, or 9000.
+We may have other tools already running on those ports so we rolled the dice and picked these.

 ## Notes